-Remember that any miles driven to the bank, office supply store, computer store, to meet with your accountant or to meet with your lawyer on business matters also count as part of your mileage deduction.
+Remember that any miles driven to the bank, office supply store, computer store, to meet with your accountant or to meet with your lawyer on business matters also count as part of your business mileage deduction.

 Some travel is not considered business-related:

 - Driving from your home to your workplace and back is commuting.
 It's not deductible on either your business or your individual return.

 - If you stop at the store on the way home from a business trip, the remaining miles from the store to home are generally considered personal mileage, so you usually can't include them.

 You can deduct interest on an auto loan, registration and property tax fees, and parking and tolls in addition to the standard mileage rate deduction, as long as you can prove that they are business expenses.
 Here’s a list of auto-related expenses you might incur.

 *Also deductible if you choose the standard mileage method.